 CSTEP’s mission is to promote academic excellence, build long-term career development skills, and provide enriching pre-professional experiences that prepare students for success in their chosen fields.
+Our program is designed to support and empower participants through comprehensive services offered during both the summer and academic year.
+These include a wide range of support resources such as:

 - Academic enrichment and supplemental instruction